danielmoi/dotfiles/vim-general.md

 CTRL-F    Forward 1 page
 CTRL-B    Back 1 page
-zz        Scroll the current cursor position to the middle of the page
+zz        Scroll the current cursor position to the middle of the page z<CR>     Scroll the current cursor to the top

 gg        Go to top of page
 G         Go to bottom of page